Unsure about your French table manners? Click Here to download > > How to avoid these 10 food etiquette mistakes !

 It might be different at night but I can't confirm.
 There are some small streets in Belleville so I'd be cautious there at night, as I would on any deserted street.
 But otherwise, I'm not convinced this is one of the "dangerous neighborhoods" in Paris.

-What you should definitely avoid at night are the two forests, the Bois de Boulogne in the chic 16th and the Bois de Vincennes in the 12th.
+At night you should definitely avoid the two forests, the Bois de Boulogne in the chic 16th and the Bois de Vincennes in the 12th.
 Both areas are pleasant in daytime but at night, sex workers inhabit the woods and the atmosphere is what you might call “chaude”, or hot.

 As in any big city, the subway should be approached with caution at night.
 I’ve mentioned a few stations to avoid, and you can add Château-Rouge, Gare du Nord, Strasbourg St-Denis, Réaumur Sébastopol and Montparnasse Bienvenue to the list.